 Important note: Intermittent fasting will not cure Hashimoto’s, hypothyroidism, or any other chronic health conditions.
 It might just help alleviate the symptoms and potentially kickstart weight loss.

-If you’re eager to try it — and your doctor is on board — take our SIMPLE quiz and get yourself set up with an intermittent fasting schedule that suits you, your lifestyle, and your goals.
+If you’re eager to try it — and your doctor is on board — take our Simple quiz and get yourself set up with an intermittent fasting schedule that suits you, your lifestyle, and your goals.

 Hypothyroidism and intermittent fasting — the risks